Key Takeaways

 What is Public Liability Insurance?

-Public liability insurance covers your business's liability to other people for causing bodily injury or property damage.
+Public liability insurance provides financial protection for your business's liability to other people for causing bodily injury or property damage.
 It's an older, more limited form of business liability insurance that only covers injuries to customers and property damage claims from the general public.

 What Does Public Liability Insurance Cover?